The Maybanke Management Committee (MANCOM) is elected by the membership at the Annual General Meeting and meets monthly at the Redlands RSL.

 Chrissy Beetham

 Chrissy has worked within the Human Resource Management profession for approximately 35 years across multiple public sector organisations, having worked in most areas of this profession.
-Currently she works in a large public administration organisation where for the past 20 years, she has enjoyed helping people to improve skills and capabilities in the capacity of a Learning and Development Manager.
-Relationship management, problem solving, and communication are key aspects of the role, which Chrissy feels are some of her strengths.
+In her last role she worked in a large public administration organisation where for the past 20 years, she enjoyed helping people to improve skills and capabilities in the capacity of a Learning and Development Manager.
+Relationship management, problem solving, and communication were key aspects of the role, which Chrissy feels are some of her strengths.
 Previously she worked in her own business and within the retail sector.

 She is passionate about helping people and enjoys adding value and supporting other members of the community.
 She loves connecting with like-minded people, and bouncing ideas around that result in effective solutions that make a difference.